 npx eunice --file-extensions=.ts

-Eunice can infer stacks when none are implied or defined.
-By default this is disabled, but can be enabled with:
+Eunice will infer stacks when none are implied or defined.
+By default this is enabled, but can be disable with:

 When multiple sources of analysis are specified (see source directories), a directory of stack files (.eunice-stack.yaml) can be applied to the combined sources:

 A stack file can be specified that will be used to modify the structure of all stacks.
 It only modifies and does not add new items.

 npx eunice --modify-stacks-file=stacks.yaml